The annual road safety campaign kicks off on May 15 and runs through until May 21, 2018.

-Canada Road Safety Week runs from May 16 to May 22, and is part of a national campaign to make Canada’s roads the safest in the world.
+Canada Road Safety Week runs from May 15 to May 21 this year, and is part of a national campaign to make Canada’s roads the safest in the world.
 Across the country, police will be out in force targeting high-risk driving behaviours, including distracted driving.

 Distracted driving laws across Canada

 While safety is the paramount incentive to not drive distracted, there are fines, demerit points and auto insurance implications to consider as well.
 A distracted driving ticket, for example, will affect your insurance rates for no less than three years, and that’s not including the fine for the ticket itself.
 Distracted driving laws in Canada vary by province, and the following chart outlines the minimum penalties for a first offence: